Who is Mary Lord?

 - Helped save the citywide Science Fair so kids could compete with the best in the country and opened the door for our graduating seniors to attend the prestigious National Youth Science Camp in West Virginia.

-- Revise graduation requirements to encourage career-technical education, apprenticeships, and civic engagement as well as such real-world skills as financial literacy.
+- Revise graduation requirements to support quality vocational education, civic engagement, and such real-world skills as financial literacy.

 Let's Be Frank